 Their deep rust-colored fur gives them a bold, majestic appearance that really makes the head turn.
 Relations and breeders alike importantly value red golden retriever puppies whose vibrant coats deepen in color as they mature into proud, full-grown adults with a unique red sheen.

-The dark red golden retriever variation is particularly valued for the depth of its tone, with many dog enthusiasts seeking out this rare shade from reputable breeders.
-If you are considering getting a red golden retriever full-grown, you should expect a loyal, energetic dog with a strong build and a shining dark coat that needs regular grooming.
+The dark red golden retriever variation is particularly valued for the depth of its tone.
+With many dog enthusiasts seeking out this rare shade from reputable breeders.
+If you are considering getting a red golden retriever full-grown, you should expect a loyal, energetic dog.
+With a strong build and a shining dark coat that needs regular grooming.

 Generally, a red golden costs much more than traditional goldens since they don’t come by that easily.
 The cost of a red golden retriever usually ranges from $1,500 to $3,000 or even higher.
 Especially from trusted red golden retriever breeders who value health and quality lineage above anything else.